demo-projects/ng-books/README.md

 - run `npm start`

 Branches:
-- Master: Starter project with all the required dependencies.
+- master: Starter project with all the required dependencies.
+- 01_modules: project structure